UtrechtUniversity/yoda-clienttools/README.md

 ## Configuration

-The Yoda client tools look for an optional configuration file in YAML format named `.yodaclienttools.yml` in the user's home directory
+The Yoda client tools look for a configuration file in YAML format named `.yodaclienttools.yml` in the user's home directory.
+You may need to add a configuration file if the client tools can't find your CA file in a standard location.
+Otherwise, the configuration file is optional.

 Example: